The FFAR Fellows Program

 The consensus among employers is that U.S. universities could better prepare a career ready STEM workforce by breaking down the disciplinary silos and increasing the focus on professional development and “soft-skills”, which would result in more well-rounded graduates.
 By providing early career support to graduate students, the program cultivates supportive relationships between graduate students and industry, government, and NGO peers to equip students with the skills needed to facilitate their transition to the workforce and prepare future leaders for food and agriculture.
 Fellows are co-mentored over the 3-year program by university and industry representatives and engage with their peers in professional development programming both virtually and at five in-person sessions.

-Cohorts of ~25 Fellows train together and support each others as they continue through their respective graduate programs.
-One-hundred and thirty fellows from 30+ institutions across the U.S. and Canada have participated in six cohorts.
-Recruitment for the seventh cohort begins November 1, 2023.
+Cohorts of ~30 Fellows train together and support each others as they continue through their respective graduate programs.
+One-hundred and seventy fellows from 35+ universities across the U.S. and Canada have participated in seven cohorts.
+Recruitment for the eighth cohort begins November 1, 2024.

 Each Fellow is supported by an industry or analogous sponsor, which funds half of the student’s expenses related to the fellowship’s professional development programming.
 Students can also apply for one of six scholarships funded by the Foundation for Food and Agriculture’s Rockey FFAR Fellows Fund.
 For eight Stipend Fellows, sponsors also fund half of the student’s stipend, fees, tuition, and related costs.
 The remaining half of these funds are matched by the Foundation for Food and Agriculture Research.